 - A Linen Towel.
 This comes in handy as an actual towel if you have an impromptu stop at a beach or the kids play in a fountain, but more often we use it as a picnic blanket.

 - Power Banks.
-I like the power banks from Ventev, since they come with built-in lightning cables – one less thing to remember.
+I like the power banks with built-in lightning cables – one less thing to remember.

 - A Power Strip.
 I always take along a 220v strip with a European plug and a converter (if necessary for countries without European outlets).
 Plus several USB chargers and cables of course.

 - Sunscreen.
 SPF 30 or 50.
 I still prefer Coppertone Sport.

 - Travel Information.
 I still love old-school, hard-copy travel guides.
 And AFAR is my favorite inspirational travel magazine.
 You should subscribe!

 If there’s anything on a trip we’ve thought we could have used, we’ve added it to the packing cube / list for the next trip.
 But we may still be missing something obvious?
 What would you add?

 NOTE: None of these product links are affiliate links.
 That means that I don’t make money by recommending things, and I don’t post about anything that we don’t use and like.
-We paid for virtually everything here, except for the Nokia thermometer and the Ventev power banks which were sent to me without any assumption of positive coverage.
+We paid for virtually everything here, except for the Nokia thermometer which was sent to me without any assumption of positive coverage.
 I’m an ambassador for AFAR magazine.